GoodUpHQ/handbook/docs/employment.md

 Furthermore, on the last working day the office manager will shut down the access to all software accounts such as e-mail, Dropbox and other GoodUp tools.
 Passwords will be reset as well.
-In order to assure that all properties are returned and all access is shut down, the office manager uses the off-boarding checklist.
+In order to assure that all properties are returned and all access is shut down, the team lead uses the off-boarding checklist.